Some info is shown in its original language. Translate

 Visitors seeking late-night bars or hip music venues can head into nearby Limerick, but Adare still holds its own with a thriving local pub scene.
 The village is also a notable golfing destination — one golf club has the captivating ruins of Adare’s 15th-century Franciscan abbey sitting at the center of the 18-hole course.

-Top things to do in Adare
+What are the top things to do in Adare?

 Desmond Castle